8. When Doors Open [and Close]

 Rehan

-I’m an organizational psychologist, father & founder.
-After completing graduate school at Teacher’s College, Columbia University in New York I spent formative time with students & scholars at Dar al Mustafa in Tarim.
-I’ve worked with the UNHCR in Geneva & taught social sciences as an adjunct professor in Miami.
-I write, speak, & consult on parenting, education, & institution-building.
-I’m honored to serve as the executive director of Sanad Trust Foundation, a nonprofit that provides education, wellness, & community programs for children, families, & elders.
+I'm an organizational psychologist, educator & father.
+After grad school at Teachers College, Columbia University in New York I spent formative time with students & scholars at Dar al Mustafa in Tarim.
+I've worked with the UNHCR in Geneva & taught social sciences as an adjunct professor in Miami.
+I write, speak, & consult on parenting, education & institution-building.
+I serve as founding executive director of Sanad Trust Foundation, a nonprofit that provides education, wellness & community programs for children, families & elders.